This final summary post for the Yosemite National Park trip has two parts.

 It is likely reservations would be required far in advance.
 Yosemite has a lot of camping and backpacking accommodation for those who prefer it.
 Too much incredible trail was left untouched.

-We left a lot of incredible trail untouched.
 Yosemite National Park contains a huge number of possibilities.
 This trip introduced us to new knowledge about layout.
-We discovered and experienced wonderful natural treasures but there are plenty more to see.
+Wonderful natural treasures were discovered and experienced but there are plenty more to see.

-Yosemite National Park is one of the busiest I have ever visited.
-We traditionally explore in the first week of September following school opening.
-For Yosemite, on the next trip, I would plan to move farther away from the summer shoulder to increase enjoyment of the wilderness experience.
-I would give consideration to late May/early June and October.
-It would be interesting to see ‘frazil ice‘ in the spring.
-Comments are encouraged.
+Yosemite National Park is one of the busiest ever visited.
+Traditionally, these missions occur in the first week of September following school opening.
+For Yosemite, on the next trip, the plan will move farther away from the summer shoulder to increase enjoyment of the wilderness experience.

-It is very important to understand the routes and schedules of the Yosemite Valley Shuttle System and to work it into parking planning and trailhead transport.
-We lost time and gained frustration by failing to understand beforehand the importance of these links.
+It is very important to understand the routes and schedules of the Yosemite Valley Shuttle System and to work it into parking planning and trail-head transport.
+Time and opportunity were lost in frustration by failing to understand beforehand the importance of these links.

 Lower Gaylor Lake out of Tuolumne Lodge - 5 miles, 800 ft elevation.